Popular Ukulele Songs to Play: Top 12

 Chords for This Song: C, Cmaj7, F, G

-Using familiar chord shapes might be the best way to at least change the key with Capo.
+Using familiar chord shapes might be the best way to at least change the key with a Capo.
 But it is essential to ensure that the sound of your chords is okay whenever you shake your neck.

 It is difficult to find the best intonation from cheap ukuleles.
 In this case, your ears will always work as a guide.